 Players That Turned Down Ireland

 This one looked to be in the offing for quite some time, although Bamford would never commit to pulling on the green jersey.

 He was heavily pursued by both Martin O'Neill and Mick McCarthy, remaining noncommittal on both occasions.

 A good run after returning to the Premier League with Leeds United all but ended any hopes of him playing for Ireland, with Bamford making his England debut in a World Cup qualifier against Andorra in September of 2021.
 It remains his only England cap, and considering his form and injury issues over the last year, it looks likely that will be the case for quite some time.

 Curtis Davies' links to Ireland are tenuous at best, but he did still qualify to play for the country.

 His grandmother was born in Ireland while her father was stationed over here as part of the British army, living here for a short time before the family moved back across the Irish Sea.
 This meant Davies qualified for an Irish passport, although it's fair to say he was never really interested despite some contact from the FAI.

 Speaking back in 2014, he said that his strongest link to Ireland was that once drank a pint of Guinness.
-He also said he could see himself not getting on with then management pairing Martin O'Neill and Roy Keane, the latter of which questioned Davies' England credentials on ITV:
+He also said he could see himself not getting on with then management pairing Martin O'Neill and Roy Keane, the latter of whom had questioned Davies' England credentials while on punditry duties with ITV:

 I had a Guinness once.
 My nan was born in Ireland, but she's not Irish, she's English.
 Her father was in the army and he was in Ireland when she was born.
 There's no heritage, but I do qualify.